Glycolysis: History

 In the 1920s Otto Meyerhof was able to link together some of the many individual pieces of glycolysis discovered by Buchner, Harden, and Young.
-Meyerhof and his team were able to extract different glycolytic enzymes from muscle tissue, and combine them to artificially create the pathway from glycogen to lactic acid.
+Meyerhof and his team were able to extract distinct glycolytic enzymes from muscle tissue, and combine them to artificially create the pathway from glycogen to lactic acid.

 In one paper, Meyerhof and scientist Renate Junowicz-Kockolaty investigated the reaction that splits fructose 1,6-diphosphate into the two triose phosphates.
 Previous work proposed that the split occurred via 1,3-diphosphoglyceraldehyde plus an oxidizing enzyme and cozymase.
 Meyerhoff and Junowicz found that the equilibrium constant for the isomerase and aldoses reaction were not affected by inorganic phosphates or any other cozymase or oxidizing enzymes.
 They further removed diphosphoglyceraldehyde as a possible intermediate in glycolysis.

 With all of these pieces available by the 1930s, Gustav Embden proposed a detailed, step-by-step outline of that pathway we now know as glycolysis.
 The biggest difficulties in determining the intricacies of the pathway were due to the very short lifetime and low steady-state concentrations of the intermediates of the fast glycolytic reactions.
 By the 1940s, Meyerhof, Embden and many other biochemists had finally completed the puzzle of glycolysis.
 The understanding of the isolated pathway has been expanded in the subsequent decades, to include further details of its regulation and integration with other metabolic pathways.

 Sequence of reactions

 Preparatory phase

-The first five steps of Glycolysis are regarded as the preparatory (or investment) phase, since they consume energy to convert the glucose into two three-carbon sugar phosphates (G3P).
+The first five steps of glycolysis are regarded as the preparatory (or investment) phase, since they consume energy to convert the glucose into two three-carbon sugar phosphates (G3P).

 Once glucose enters the cell, the first step is phosphorylation of glucose by a family of enzymes called hexokinases to form glucose 6-phosphate (G6P).
 This reaction consumes ATP, but it acts to keep the glucose concentration inside the cell low, promoting continuous transport of blood glucose into the cell through the plasma membrane transporters.
 In addition, phosphorylation blocks the glucose from leaking out – the cell lacks transporters for G6P, and free diffusion out of the cell is prevented due to the charged nature of G6P.
 Glucose may alternatively be formed from the phosphorolysis or hydrolysis of intracellular starch or glycogen.

 In animals, an isozyme of hexokinase called glucokinase is also used in the liver, which has a much lower affinity for glucose (K_{m} in the vicinity of normal glycemia), and differs in regulatory properties.
-The different substrate affinity and alternate regulation of this enzyme are a reflection of the role of the liver in maintaining blood sugar levels.
+The various substrate affinities and regulation of this enzyme reflect the role of the liver in maintaining blood sugar levels.